preciousaffiah/admin-dashboard-template/README.md

 ### Description

-Flenjo- A Global Saas all in one management for your businesses.
+A Global Saas all in one management for your businesses.

 ---